Schedule

 Testing offers insight into risks and quality of the data, the systems, and the dataflows.
 It investigates for instance the performance, the data integrity and the business logic.
 Much more than finding issues and bugs, testing is about providing confidence and building trust for end-users in the solution that is being built.
 Testing should therefore be a critical component in any business intelligence and data environment.

-In this talk, I address testing knowledge targeted to data environments using TMAP and the VOICE model.
-I will address DAMA quality characteristics you can adopt and encourage you to communicate the level of confidence you have in the quality of your systems and data.
+In this talk, Suzanne addresses testing knowledge targeted to data environments using TMAP and the VOICE model.
+She will address DAMA quality characteristics you can adopt and encourage you to communicate the level of confidence you have in the quality of your systems and data.
 Gain insight and tips on how to test BI & Data solutions.

 Key points: